 Checkit’s real-time operations management software makes organisations smart, safe and efficient.
-Our products use Internet of Things (IoT), mobile and cloud technologies to ensure our customers get the best out of their mobile teams, processes and buildings.
+Our products use IoT, mobile and cloud technologies to ensure our customers get the best out of their mobile teams, processes and buildings.
 Our customers operate in many sectors including retail, hospitality, healthcare, real estate management and manufacturing.

 2. Principle: Seek to understand and meet shareholder needs and expectations